mohiqudraty/dev-point/README.md

    - Add your MongoDB connection string and any other necessary environment variables.
 4. Start the server:
    - For NPM: `npm run dev`
-   - For Yarn: `yarn dev`
 5. Open `http://localhost:3000` in your browser.

 ---

 ## Usage <a name="usage"></a>

-1. Register a new account or login with an existing account.
+1. Register a new account or log in with an existing account.
 2. Create new forums or browse existing ones.
 3. Start new topics or participate in existing discussions.
 4. Upvote and downvote posts and comments.